 The presence of developed land in a watershed leads to increased runoff from these areas following precipitation, which can contribute to pollution along with other sources.
-The "developed" land class, which encompasses open spaces, low, medium, and high-intensity areas, was determined for each TMDL stations' drainage area using ArcGIS and the NLCD 2021 (Dewitz 2023) dataset, and the results are shown station 12B-52 are shown in Table 2.
-Land use summaries for the remaining TMDL stations are in Appendix D - Land Uses.
+The "developed" land class, which encompasses open spaces, low, medium, and high-intensity areas, was determined for each TMDL stations' drainage area using ArcGIS and the 2021 NLCD (Dewitz 2023) dataset, and the results are shown in Table 2.